kidde60/To-Do-List-Webpage/README.md

-# To Do list: add & remove
+# To Do list: interactive list

-> In this project, you will implement the CRUD (create, read, update, delete) methods.
-All the elements of the user interface will be fully functional and your application will be completed.
+> In this project, you will add some functionality to your application to make it interactive.
+The user will also be able to mark task completion by selecting the corresponding checkbox (or undo it by unchecking the checkbox).
+The updated tasks list will be stored in local storage

 ![](https://img.shields.io/badge/Microverse-blueviolet).